Code of Conduct Date Updated: April 2022 (First issued Jan 2000 Policy005)

 9. Relationship with the Media

-Honorary Justices are expected to avoid identification (in the media) in relation to their judicial duties.
+Honorary Justices are expected to avoid identification (in the media) in relation to their duties.

 10. Misconduct by other Justices

-Honorary Justices, having knowledge, based upon reasonable and sustained grounds, that another Honorary Justice has acted in a manner detrimental to the integrity and/or independence of the Judiciary, both administrative or judicial, should report the matter to the Royal Victorian Association of Honorary Justices, in writing.
+Honorary Justices, having knowledge, based upon reasonable and sustained grounds, that another Honorary Justice has acted in a manner detrimental to the integrity and/or independence of Honorary Justices, should report the matter to the Royal Victorian Association of Honorary Justices, in writing.

 11. Ethics Committee